You are currently viewing How to Plan Your First Trip to Ireland: Two Itineraries to Consider

 There are enough tour companies operating day trips out of Dublin and other major cities in Ireland that will give you a good sense of the country’s attractions outside of its capital city.

-Ireland’s transportation system (while admittedly, not as good as what you'll find on mainland Europe), has also improved over the years, so don’t discount this as a way of getting from one end of the country to the other.
+Ireland’s public transport system (while admittedly, not as good as what you'll find on mainland Europe), has also improved over the years, so don’t discount this as a way of getting from one end of the country to the other.

 Here are some basic itineraries to get you thinking and dreaming and to show you how to plan your first trip to Ireland.